-Scintillon Assistant Professor Entry Program (SAPEP)
+Assistant Professor Program

 Many of the brightest researchers have the deep conviction that an academic career is what they have been trained for and is worth every effort in its pursuit.
 In reality, however, the road towards an assistant professorship can be long and filled with obstacles.
 Typically, a university would like faculty candidates that already have independent research grants or strong proof that they will sometime soon.
-At the same time, without a tenure-track Assistant Professor title, the postdoc or project scientist can find it close to impossible to apply for grants such as an R01 from the NIH.
+At the same time, without a tenure-track Assistant Professor title, the postdoc or project scientist can find it close to impossible to apply for grants from the NIH.

 To deal with this dilemma, the hiring institute often takes a risk by offering a sizable startup package to new faculty members so they can conduct research long enough to obtain grant funding.
-To mitigate this risk, the recruitment committee and department chairs tend to select candidates based on a set of traditional “fundable” attributes, briefly: 1) with first-authored papers in Cell, Nature, or Science; 2) from a exceptionally respected lab (preferably Nobel Prize winners, academy members, or HHMI investigators) with genuinely strong advocacy by the PI; 3) being a good communicator who talks like a successful academic.
+To mitigate this risk, the recruitment committee and department chairs tend to select candidates based on a set of traditional “fundable” attributes, briefly: 1) with first-authored papers in Cell, Nature, or Science; 2) from exceptionally respected labs (preferably Nobel Prize winners, academy members, or HHMI investigators) with genuinely strong advocacy by the PI; 3) being a good communicator who presents like a successful academic.
 If, unfortunately, substantial grants are not obtained within the first few years, the assistant professor will lose their job and the institute will lose their investment.

-Scintillon Institute believes in the power of these innovative mind to transform real world problems into industry leading solutions.
+Scintillon Institute believes in the power of these innovative minds to transform real world problems into industry leading solutions.
 To provide a better opportunity, particularly for those up-and-coming researchers who do not yet possess all of the attributes listed above but who are truly dedicated to basic research and development with unusual talents and patience, we offer a chance through the Scintillon Assistant Professor Entry Program.

 After passing a personalized screening process, Scintillon Institute will provide accepted candidates with the title of Assistant Professor with full authorization to write independent research grants, such as R01 and R21.
 More importantly, our highly experienced and distinguished faculty will do hands-on coaching in grant writing and application packaging.
 Collaborative grants or center grants may also be developed jointly, if appropriate.